 Regardless of how the tampering investigation turns out, the verdict returned in Linda Batiste v.
 Ethicon is a major victory for those injured by the defective TVT-O. It sets the precedent for future action against J&J.

 Have you or a loved one been impacted by the TVT-O or another defective mesh product?
-If so, read this.
+If so, contact us now.